kitian616/jekyll-TeXt-theme/about.md

 key: page-about
 ---

-Hi, I'm **Yizi Wang**, an undergraduate math student from the Chinese University of Hong Kong.
+Hi, I'm **Yizi Wang**, an MPhil student from the Chinese University of Hong Kong.

 This blog is mainly used to record my thoughts and lecture notes on mathematics, especially on geometry and topology.